JrVerbiest/jrverbiest.github.io/README.md

 ## About

 I am an engineer with a PhD in Engineering Science and more than two decades of experience in both industry and academia.
 Since 2017, I have been self-educating myself to make a career transition into data science and machine learning.
 Over the last few years, I have applied my data science and machine learning knowledge and skills to various projects.
-I am determined to enhance my expertise and knowledge in data engineering using Microsoft Azure, and I am excited to see where this journey will take me next.
+I am determined to enhance my expertise and knowledge in data engineering using Microsoft Azure, and I am excited to see where this journey will take me.

 <br>